Humanist Library of Sélestat: The Library today

-Since 1889, both libraries have been housed under a single roof in a former covered market near the Gothic church of Saint George.
+Since 1889, both libraries have been housed in the same building in a former covered market near the Gothic church of Saint George.
 The library is publicly accessible as a museum and the books can be consulted by scholars and researchers.
-The collection boasts as many as 550 incunabula, 460 ancient and modern manuscripts, 2,200 16th century prints, 1,600 17th century prints and 2,600 18th century prints, including the Sélestat Lectionary.
+The collection has as many as 550 incunabula, 460 ancient and modern manuscripts, 2,200 16th century prints, 1,600 17th century prints and 2,600 18th century prints, including the Sélestat Lectionary.
 The rooms also display a collection of 15th and 16th century Upper-Rhenish religious paintings and sculpture.